Bar management takes a lot of hard work and many dedicated employees. One of the most important being the bartender.

 A dirty bar will drive customers away and can even land a business in legal trouble.
 Bartenders should show up well in advance of serving time to make sure that all surfaces, glasses, and bartender tools are clean.
 To ensure this is the case, it's a good idea to create a bar cleaning checklist that the bartenders can use both before and after services.
 This checklist may also need to include special instructions like how to clean a decanter, so it's worth building a larger guide and then cutting it down over time.
 Bartenders also need to track restaurant cleaning supplies and ensure new ones are ordered regularly to keep up with cleaning needs.

 Taking Alcohol Inventory

 One of the most valuable duties a bartender can do is taking a comprehensive inventory.
 You can take a physical count of inventory twice a month and manually update an inventory spreadsheet.
 It's how you know what to order, what to stop ordering, and can even help uncover issues with people stealing alcohol.
-However, the best choice would be to streamline your inventory processes and use a perpetual inventory system or a wine tracker.
+However, the best choice would be to streamline your inventory processes (and never have to worry about how long does beer last in a keg untapped) and use a perpetual inventory system or a wine tracker.